ooddle

 The Mind, Movement, and Recovery pillars at ooddle build an exam protocol around your specific test, study habits, and sleep pattern.
 Block timing reflects your peak cognitive windows.
 Movement slots protect sleep.
 Caffeine cues support, rather than fight, your sleep schedule.

 On Core, the protocol adapts across the week as logs accumulate.
 On Pass, we layer in deeper recovery tracking and connect study performance to sleep and stress data.
 Cramming will probably stay part of student life.
 Surviving it well, again and again, is the question.
-We have a plan for that.
+We have a plan for that, and the plan does not require you to be heroic.
+It just requires you to follow the structure.